Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 In general, undiluted essential oils are so strong that your dog won’t enjoy smelling them.

-Are Essential Oils Safe For Dogs To Breath?
+Are Essential Oils Safe For Dogs To Breathe?

 Yes, there are some essential oils – when they are very well diluted – that are safe for dogs to breathe.
 One of the most popular ones is lavender.
 This is known to produce a calming effect on dogs with anxiety.